 Q: How many bottles does it hold?

-A: The Wine Check holds up to 12 standard (750ml) bottles of wine in almost any widely available wine shipper box (cardboard with Styrofoam or paper dividers), or 4 magnum bottles (1.5l) in their shippers with plenty of room on top for additional clothing or other travel gear.
+A: The Wine Check holds up to 12 standard (750ml) bottles of wine in almost any widely available professional wine shipper box), or 4 magnum bottles (1.5l) in their shippers with plenty of room on top for additional clothing or other travel gear.

 Q: Why does it have a pull strap rather than a telescoping handle?